 Gisela was asleep when Justin entered the bedroom.
-Beside the bed, on a cot, Justin Junior licked his little fingers, his shiny eyes wide open, and smiling.
-Justin bent over the cot and on one
+On a cot beside the bed, Thomas Coral licked his little fingers, his shiny eyes wide.
+Justin lowered his face closer to the boy.
+Then ran a finger

 The baby was supposed to cement their love.

 Just looking at her tied his stomach into knots.
 How wretched.
 Rage, hate, and regret churned in his heart.
 What the hell was he thinking when he left his wife and children for her?
 How evil could

-Gisela be--to hoodwink him all this time?
+Gisela be—to hoodwink him all this time?
 It was painful watching her.
-This wasn’t the same naïve girl he’d met less than a year ago.
+This wasn’t the same naïve girl he’d boned all those months earlier.

-The tiny fingers curling around his pinky drew his attention back to the colt.
-The boy’s gaze followed his.
-There was a purity in those eyes that melted his heart.
+The tiny fingers rubbing on his pinky drew his attention back to the cot.
+The boy’s gaze met his.
+The purity in those eyes melted his heart.
 No doubt, these are my dad’s eyes.
 Look at those big